perkzen/computer_store/README.md

 # Computers.com

-This is a online shop for computers and computer parts.
+This is a online sotre where you can buy computers and computer parts.
+Admin can add and remove products from the shop.
+This shop has also many featers few of them are filtering items and adding them to the shopping cart.
+When you go to the shopping cart and click on checkout all perchases will be saved in a table which can be accessed by the admin.

 ## Installation